 - The counseling center often has a waiting list, and thus, if we know of a cancellation in advance, we are able to use that time to help other students.

-- If you are of aware of a future cancellation, please provide us at least a week in advance notice.
+- If you are aware of a future appointment you can’t attend, please provide us at least a week in advance notice.

 - If you are sick, then please prioritize your health over your appointment (unless it is a crisis).

 - Since the counseling center sets consistent, weekly meetings, we expect you to anticipate and manage your workload so that you can attend your regularly scheduled individual and/or group appointment.

 - Students who miss repeated appointments will likely be referred elsewhere for treatment.

 If a student has an issue with the therapist/therapy, they are encouraged to talk about it in session

 - Having a problem/issue with your therapist/therapy is actually a fairly common experience.
 Speaking to them about it is often a useful part of the work.
 In fact, there are times that this can be the most helpful part of therapy.

 - Whatever the issue, we encourage you to talk with your therapist so that both of you can reach an understanding and work out an appropriate solution.
 There are no restrictions on what you can say to your therapist, they will not take it personally, (and you can always come back the next week and talk some more).

 - We always try to protect your privacy.
 If you see any counseling staff outside of our office (in a workshop, class, the Student Center, on a path) they won’t greet you or say “Hello” to you unless you do so first.